Profitus Review Summary

 🧾Does Profitus deduct taxes?

-Profits is a Lithuanian platform legally obliged to deduct 15% personal income tax on your interest payments.
+Profits is a Lithuanian platform that is legally obliged to deduct 15% of personal income tax on your interest payments.
 If you are a non-Lithuanian resident, you can complete a DAS-1 form and reduce your taxes to 10% or 0%.

 You can request the prefilled form directly from Profitus via their Live Chat.
-You will need to fill out the form and send it back to support@profitus.lt.
+You must fill out the form and send it back to support@profitus.lt.

-Remember that as long as your country of residence has a double taxation treaty with Lithuania, you won't be paying your income tax twice.
+Remember that as long as your country of residence has a double taxation treaty with Lithuania, you won't have to pay your income tax twice.

-Any tax you pay in Lithuania will be reduced from the income tax you have to pay on your earnings in the country where you are a tax resident.
+Any tax you pay in Lithuania will be reduced from the income tax you pay on your earnings in the country where you are a tax resident.

 You can sell your investments with a premium or a discount anytime.
 Remember that Profitus charges a 2% secondary market fee for sellers.
 Buyers can buy discounted projects on the secondary market for free.